wulms/bidsconvertr_rtd/docs/source/md_files/workflow.md

 compliant.
 If your sequence is in the ‘unmatched’ column investigate each letter of the filename.

+### BIDS dataset & validation

 If everything is fine:

 1. The files are copied to BIDS.

 2. The BIDS validation is started.
 Via Docker, if it is installed on your local machine, otherwise the online-version is launched and you have to select your folder manually.
+Files are never uploaded to the BIDS-Validator.

 3. You are asked, if you want to delete temporary images from your hard drive.
 Don’t do this manually!
 Do this only, when you have validated